 So, in addition to Pantora Bridal, here are 22 additional Black bridal designers all brides-to-be should put on their radar.

-Andrea Pitter Campbell of Pantora Bridal
+Andrea Pitter of Pantora Bridal

-Not only do her designs take on classic silhouettes and modern details, but she designs with the black bride in mind.
+Not only do her designs take on classic silhouettes and modern details, but she designs with the Black bride in mind.
 While illusion dresses are gorgeous, the standard mesh colors don’t really work on darker skin, so Pantora Bridal created, Forgotten Skin Tones, their own line of mesh and lining.